boltops-tools/terraspace-docs/_docs/install/docker.md

 ## Docker Pull

-The Docker images are published to Dockerhub daily at [boltops/terraspace](https://hub.docker.com/r/boltops/terraspace).
+The Docker images are published to Dockerhub within a few minutes of a gem release at [boltops/terraspace](https://hub.docker.com/r/boltops/terraspace).
 The images generally include the latest version of Terraspace and Terraform.
 So remember to update the cached Docker images if you've pulled them before.

     docker pull boltops/terraspace
     docker pull boltops/terraspace:alpine